alphagov/notifications-paas-route-service/README.md

 # Notify PaaS Route Service

-This application contains a simple Nginx application which acts as a proxy for all Notify PaaS web applications and provides an IP restriction layer
+This is a Nginx application which is a proxy for all apps that run on the PaaS and restricts access to them by IP address.

-All PaaS traffic will go through the route service therefore we can completely protect and/or filter traffic with this service.
+If a user's IP address is not in our allowed list then we can instead allow access using a username and password.

+We currently use this in preview and staging to make sure only our team can access our preview and staging environments.

 ## Requirements

 * Cloud Foundry CLI (https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
-* The manifest template is generated using jinja.
-You can install this using `pip install jinja2-cli`
+* Jinja CLI.
+You can install this using `pip install jinja2-cli`.

-For all actions you should always have to make sure you selected the space you intend to target.

 ## Deployment